Suggested Resources for CSM Course NYC Feb 28-29

 The Mythical Man-Month: Essays on Software Engineering, Anniversary Edition (2nd Edition) by Frederick P. Brooks.
 It includes the famous essay on No Silver Bullet.

 Software by Numbers: Low-Risk, High-Return Development by Mark Denne and Jane Cleland-Huang.
-This book explains what you should go to Minimum Marketable Feature sets to get incremental funding.
+This book explains why you should go to Minimum Marketable Feature sets to get incremental funding.
 Or…it pays to go Agile.

 User Stories Applied: For Agile Software Development (The Addison-Wesley Signature Series) by Mike Cohn.
 Key stuff.